P-Bharti/QuickMacro/README.md

-# QuickMacro
+# quick-macro

-**QuickMacro** is a Python tool for recording and replaying mouse and keyboard actions.
+**quick-macro** is a Python tool for recording and replaying mouse and keyboard actions.
 It uses the [`keyboard`](https://pypi.org/project/keyboard/) and [`mouse`](https://pypi.org/project/mouse/) libraries to capture user input and simulate playback.

 * Strictly an automation tool; Do not attempt to use for games (it won't work anyways)